jackieju/abap2ruby/README.md

 #  Abap2ruby
-A Translator/compiler to convert SAP ABAP code to ruby code
+A Translator/compiler to convert SAP ABAP code to ruby code.

+This parser is very easy to extend to parse more abap syntax and implement more functionality.

-This project is still under developing.
-Please check abap file and ruby file translated from abap under directory https://github.com/jackieju/abap2ruby/tree/master/examples  to see current functionalities.
+You can check abap file and ruby file translated from abap under directory https://github.com/jackieju/abap2ruby/tree/master/examples  to see current functionalities.

+You can jump to chapter "How to contribute"=>"3.
+Generate Ruby code in Parser", to see how simple to extend this parser.

 Overview
 ===